 Rafael Alonso and Fernando Fernán Gómez The Grandfather movie images: Miramax | The Walt Disney Corporation.

-“The Grandfather Movie (1998) Review: Commanding Central Performance Conveys Seductive Message of Tolerance” last updated in March 2021.
+“The Grandfather Movie: Commanding Star Conveys Message of Tolerance” last updated in September 2021.